 An upright climbing shrub that will form a weeping mound if left on its own, but with a trellis or wall it will reach ten feet; stunning pale blue flower clusters bloom nearly year round; will die back to the ground in zone 8; an excellent container plant

 Blue Cape Plumbago features showy clusters of sky blue star-shaped flowers at the ends of the branches from early spring to late fall.
-It has dark green foliage which emerges light green in spring.
+It has dark green evergreen foliage which emerges light green in spring.
 The oval leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Blue Cape Plumbago is a multi-stemmed evergreen shrub with a shapely form and gracefully arching branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.